Test suites

 setting that is made for an actor at test suite level is considered as a default and can be overridden at test case level (see Actors).

-Such actor configuration is captured in configuration sets named “endpoints” with each one defining key-value pair configuration properties named
+Actor configuration is captured in configuration sets named “endpoints” with each one defining key-value pair configuration properties named

 “parameters”.
 In terms of their XML representation, an endpoint is defined using the endpoint